planjs/stan/packages/oss-upload-tool/README.md

 #### existCheck
 * Type: `boolean | patterns` default `false`
-Specify the file, if the file exists, skip uploading
+Specify the file.
+If the file exists, skip the upload.
+The judgment is to use `etag` first.
+If there is no `etag`, as long as the request returns 200, it will be skipped.

 #### maxAttempts
 * Type: `number` default `0`